SirWaffle/local-ai-code-completion/README.md

 # bad code ( should be changed! )
 - webserver only allows one generation of the model at a time, enforced by a semaphor
 - hard coded paths to model locations and what not
-- hard coded model input/output sizes
-- current vscode extension niavely requests generation at every keypress! needs caching and a timer to wait until the user has paused typing

 # rough directions